Best Time of Year to Build a Natural Swimming Pool UK - Planning guide for UK natural swimming pools

 What is the best month to start building a natural pool in the UK?

 September is ideal.
 Autumn construction allows excavation and structural work before winter, planting in late autumn, and full ecosystem maturation over the cooler months.
-You
+You'll have a mature, clear pool ready for swimming by the following June.

 Can you build a natural pool in winter?